 Walt Disney Concert Hall became a Los Angeles icon the moment it opened its doors to the public on Oct.
-22, 2003.
-Located on Grand Avenue in Downtown L.A., the concert hall seats more than 2,200 people and is home to the Los Angeles Philharmonic and the Los Angeles Master Chorale.
+23, 2003.
+Located on Grand Avenue in Downtown LA, the concert hall seats more than 2,200 people and is home to the Los Angeles Philharmonic and the Los Angeles Master Chorale.
 Designed by Pritzker Prize-winning architect Frank Gehry, with acoustics by Yasuhisa Toyota, Walt Disney Concert Hall has received worldwide critical acclaim and praise from concertgoers for its stunning architecture and extraordinary sound.
 Read on for ten must-sees and hidden gems at the world-class concert venue.

 2. Pipe Organ

 A star in its own right, the pipe organ is as renowned and groundbreaking as the rest of Walt Disney Concert Hall.
 Architect Frank Gehry worked with organ builders Manuel Rosales and Caspar Von Glatter-Gotz to create the organ’s unconventional design.
 The organ’s striking wooden pipes - normally hidden on most organs - are prominently displayed to create a visual connection with the auditorium’s walls and ceilings, which are made of Douglas fir.
 The organ's pipes (Gehry nicknamed them "French fries") are curved, another unique design element.

-To experience the Walt Disney Concert Hall organ in its full glory, attending one or all of the Organ Recitals is a must.
+To experience the Walt Disney Concert Hall organ in its full glory, attending the Organ Recitals is a must.

 Visitors can explore Walt Disney Concert Hall on self-guided or docent-led tours.
 They can even take an augmented reality walk through the indoor and outdoor spaces.